google/skia-buildbot/infra-sk/README.md

 }
 ```

-This changes forces module resolution to happen only in the directory where the
+This change forces module resolution to happen only in the directory where the
 project's `webpack.config.js` sits, i.e. the `node_modules` diretory under
 `infra_sk` will be ignored, which means that all dependencies for infra-sk have
 to exist in the projects `package.json` file.